zac7777/Entropy/Entropy/Classes/Champion.md

 -

 Survivor:
-- *Natural Cure:* during any downtime, you may use reasonable ingredients in your storage to craft "Medicines"
+- *Natural Cure:* during any downtime, you may use plant ingredients in your storage to craft one item from "Medicines" or "Poisons".
+During combat, whenever you gain health, you gain advantage on the next challenge that would target you, this can activate up to three times per combat.
+- *Cunning Reversal:* 3 AP, target creature within Melee Range + 5m that fails the avoidance roll activates an action of a non-weapon item you have equipped

+  Avoidance type: Power
+  Roll minimum: 7
+- *Predictive Instinct:* 5 AP, your Game Master will tell you what actions target creature you can see that fails the avoidance roll will take on it's next turn.
+If on that turn that creature is unable to make the described moves ( such as a creature it planned to target moved out of range ), you will gain +3 AP on your next turn.

+  Avoidance type: Insight
+  Roll minimum: 9

 Musician:
 -